 Courageous, yes.
 Utterly selfless, yes.
 Beyond reproach, certainly.
 Forever in their debt, absolutely.

 I wonder what went through their minds when individuals deliberately flouted the Stay at Home instruction?

 Once again, here is my tribute to healthcare workers everywhere.
 I am in awe of what you do.

 My body is rigid, my mind is numb as I come too after a few hours of disrupted sleep and try to make some sense of my dream.
 A blurred reflection of reality… my reality.

-A war-zone of bloody carnage in a civilian world.
-A multitude of casualties.
+A war-zone.
+Bloody carnage in a civilian world.
+Multiple casualties.
 I have seen all there is to see.
-Dismembered limbs, puncture wounds, bullet wounds, horrific burns and fatalities.
-Children too.
+Dismembered limbs, puncture wounds, bullet wounds, horrific burns and fatalities; children too.

 It’s been a brutal few months, but I cannot allow a hint of self-doubt to slip through a chink in my steely mental armour.
 The passion and drive I have for what I do will never waiver

 I am the paradigm of an A&E nurse.
 I am the one that is chosen but would volunteer to shepherd young nurses through their first few days and weeks in A&E.